liangdrime/RLStickyHeaderFlowLayout/README.md

 <br>
 This project is a swift version of the [CSStickyHeaderFlowLayout](https://github.com/jamztang/CSStickyHeaderFlowLayout), the original address is [https://github.com/jamztang/CSStickyHeaderFlowLayout](https://github.com/jamztang/CSStickyHeaderFlowLayout)
 <br>
-This project is for `UICollectionView` to replace `UITableView`, it can be achieved with the same features as the tableview: sticky section header, and  it can be used to complete parallax header effect
+It is for `UICollectionView` to replace `UITableView`, it can be achieved with the same features as the tableview: sticky section header, and  it can be used to complete parallax header effect
 <br>